comp110-lytle/comp110/site/projects/personal-site.md

 ## 6. Add Content + Make it Pretty

-You'll want to start by modifying the `_config.yml` file to add some info about yourself!
+You'll want to start by further modifying the `_config.yml` file to add some info about yourself!

+For your actual assignment webpage, you'll want to edit the `index.md` file.
+The language you will be using to write this is called markdown.
+There's some guidance in the file for basic syntax.

+### Optiona Styling
 You can also change the Jekyll theme of your site to style it!
 Here is a list of the currently supported themes: [https://pages.github.com/themes/](https://pages.github.com/themes/).
 Click on the Theme you want and it'll give you instructions on how to install it!